Siwick-Research-Group/siwick-website/static/publications.md

 ## Public datasets

-The Siwick research group has made a few dataset publically available via the file-transfer protocol (FTP).
-Click [here](https://en.wikipedia.org/wiki/Comparison_of_FTP_client_software) for a list of FTP clients.
-Your browser might also support FTP.
+The Siwick research group has made a few dataset publically available here:

 <div class="has-text-centered">
-<a class="button is-medium is-primary is-outlined" href="ftp://132.206.175.129" target="_blank" rel="noopener">Click here to access the public data repository</a>
+<a class="button is-medium is-primary is-outlined" href="https://www.physics.mcgill.ca/~laurenzk/public_datasets/" target="_blank" rel="noopener">Click here to access the public data repository</a>
 </div>
 <br>
-If you have any trouble accessing this data, do not hesitate to [contact us](mailto:laurent.renedecotret@mail.mcgill.ca).
+If you have any trouble accessing this data, do not hesitate to [contact us](mailto:laurenz.kremeyer@mail.mcgill.ca).